blkfribourg/blkfribourg.github.io/_pages/about.md

 - {{ brand }}
 {% endfor %}

-Recent Inmotion models starting with the V11 are supported.
-If your EUC model is not recognized, [contact the developer](/contact/) with its brand and model.
+Supported models and telemetry fields vary by implementation, wheel protocol and firmware.
+The Garmin Datafield currently exposes Begode/Gotway, Leaperkim/NOSFET and KingSong wheel choices.
+The supplied standalone applications contain InMotion decoders for the V9, V11/V11Y, V12, V13 and V14 families; the Amazfit implementation also identifies the P6.
+Some InMotion paths are marked experimental or have only limited hardware verification.
+If your EUC model is not recognized, [contact the developer](/contact/) with its brand, model and firmware.

 ## Compatible Garmin watches